Davidoc26/davidoc26.github.io/content/english/programming/creating-ai-images-using-amd-apu.md

 {{< / highlight >}}

-To check the allocated GTT memory, reboot and use the command:
+To check the allocated GTT memory, use the command:
 {{< highlight bash>}}
 sudo dmesg | grep 'amdgpu.*memory*'
 {{< / highlight >}}